tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

     * Explicit signalling via existing methods, e.g. using a policy OID in the end-entity certificate.
     * Implicit signalling, e.g. via the issuer name.
-3. X.509 certificates alongside a PAT: This use case assumees that a keypair with a corresponding certificate already exists and that the owner wishes to continue using it.
+3. X.509 certificates alongside a PAT: This use case assumes that a keypair with a corresponding certificate already exists and that the owner wishes to continue using it.
 As a consequence, there is no cryptographic linkage between the certificate and the PAT.
 This approach is currently not supported by this specification.
 4. X.509 certificates alongside the PAT and KAT: The addition of key